metalcarratt/ministry/ls/Leviticus/msg07.md

 Pp 2:8
 > And being found in fashion as a man, He humbled Himself, becoming obedient even unto death, and that the death of a cross.

+## being slaughtered

+Ac 2:23
+> This man, delivered up by the determined counsel and foreknowledge of God, you, through the hand of lawless men, nailed to a cross and killed;

+even the way the Jews killed the passover lamb, by tying its legs to a cross section of wood, may be a type of the Lords being slaughtered on the cross.